visy-ani/startsync/README.md

 - **Tailwind CSS**: Utility-first CSS framework for modern and responsive styling.
 - **ShadCn**: A component library for consistent and reusable UI elements.
 - **NextAuth.js**: Authentication library for secure user login and session management.
+- **@uiw/react-md-editor**: A Markdown editor that enables users to format text easily when submitting pitches.

 ## Installation and Setup